quartz-labs/docs/docs/Legal/terms-and-conditions.md

 # Terms and Conditions

-These terms and conditions govern the use of this website.
-By using this website, you indicate that you have read and understand these terms and conditions and agree to abide by them at all times.
-These terms and conditions are governed by the laws of Ireland.
-If you have any questions regarding these terms and conditions please contact [iarla@quartzpay.io](mailto:iarla@quartzpay.io)
+These terms and conditions govern the use of the Quartz website, and all Quartz products and services (collectively referred to as "services").
+By using these services, you indicate that you have read and understand these terms and conditions and agree to abide by them at all times.
+If you have any questions regarding these terms and conditions please contact [support@quartzpay.io](mailto:support@quartzpay.io)

 ## Intellectual Property

-All content published and made available on this website is the property of Quartz Labs Limited.
+All content published and made available through the services or social media channels is the property of Quartz Labs Limited.

 ## Age Restriction

-This website, and the products and services of Quartz, are intended for those over the age of 18.
-By using this website, users agree not to submit any information to its forms if they are under the age of 18.
+All services are intended for those over the age of 18.
+Users must agree not to submit any information if they are under the age of 18.

 ## Severability